ameya98/ExoticDataStructures/ExtendibleHashTable/README.md

 ```cpp
 eht.search(18);
 ```
+Returns the bucket index (a nonnegative value) corresponding to the key if found.
+Otherwise, returns -1.
 #### Count:  _bool count(KEY key)_
 ```cpp
 eht.count(18);
 ```
+Returns true if the key is present in the hashtable, false otherwise.
 #### Size:  _size_t size()_
 ```cpp
 eht.size();
 ```
+Returns the number of keys present in the hashtable.
 #### Printing: _void print(bool print_dir = false)_
 ```cpp
 eht.print();
 ```
+Prints the contents of the hashtable, bucket-by-bucket.
 Passing true would print the directory structure as well.
+Printing just the directory structure can be performed with _print_directory()_.

 #### Custom Hash Functions: _void set_hash(const std::function<size_t (KEY)>& func)_
 An additional feature is the ability to set your own custom hash function!